- Food Allergen Options? Yes

 Ordering Green Chef

-The price for other meal kits range from $10.49 – $14.99 per serving depending which option you choose.
+The price for other meal kits ranges from $10.49 – $14.99 per serving depending which option you choose.

 You can also select which days you want your meals delivered, which adds to the customizability of Green Chef.
 What’s surprising though, is that you cannot swap your recipes around, as with Sunbasket, Plated, or other Blue Apron style meal kit services.
 At least, this was the case with the carnivore plan.